Pikku-a/time-machine/README.md

 # time-machine
-Time machine artificial intelligence
+## Time machine artificial intelligence

-Work in progress
+### Its purpose is to assist you and make computer work easier.
+Also, you can talk to it.

+Work in progress - This is in very early development.
+Feel free to contribute and help improve it.
+Licence: MIT License

 ## Things to add
 - I [need help], [help me]
-- random
 - set personality
 - set color (it's done but works poorly)
 - calculate